Jtoosh/chess/notes.md

   - A map would work fine for the ChessBoard, but it doesn't work great with the library that we use later in the project to serialize and store the ChessBoard objects in a database.
 This reminded me that when designing data structures, I need to keep a wider perspective, and remember all of the ways they will be utilized, as that can affect which design choice will be best.
   - Tuples don't exist in Java the way that they do in Python.
 Python is one of the only languages where that is a built-in data structure, so just keep that in mind.
   - The `equals` method of a HashMap works by executing the `equals` method of all of the keys and values in the map.
 So, if the keys and/or values have `equals` methods that need to be overridden to be more accurate, failing to do so can cause the `equals` method of the map to return inaccurate results.
+  - Storing the pieces of a ChessBoard in a 2D array may work better, so I'm making a branch and trying that.